aaronamk/dotfiles/README.md

 # dotfiles
-Configuration files I use for the programs I run on Linux.
+Configuration files I use in Linux.